Accreditation and Endorsement

 Information for students who wish to be accredited by the IMechE: Students completing an IMechE accredited degree are deemed to have met part or all of the academic requirements for registration as a Chartered or Incorporated Engineer and are in a strong position to move on to achieve professional engineering status after a period of initial professional development in industry.
 The accredited MSc will meet, in part, the exemplifying academic benchmark requirements for registration as a Chartered Engineer.
 Accredited MSc graduates who also have a BEng (Hons) accredited for CEng will be able to show that they have satisfied the educational base for CEng registration.
 It should be noted that graduates from an accredited MSc programme that do not also have an appropriately accredited Honours degree, will not be regarded as having the exemplifying qualifications for professional registration as a Chartered Engineer with the Engineering Council; and will need to have their qualifications individually assessed through the Individual Case Procedure if they wish to progress to CEng.
 Further Learning details are available on our website at the following link: www.imeche.org/furtherlearning

-NTEC has recently been endorsed by the Nuclear Institute (NI).
+NTEC is endorsed by the Nuclear Institute (NI).